 The story of the game follows renowned explorer Lara Croft, as she and a fellow archaeologist Carter Bell stumble upon the temple of the Egyptian god Osiris and attempt the recover the god’s fabled staff.
 After finding it, they find themselves locked within the temple, but inadvertently releasing Horus and Isis; the last of the old gods imprisoned by the god of the underworld, Set.
-Lara and her three companions venture through the temple in order to resurrect the god Osiris, and thus prevent Set’s return.
-The plot itself is fairly solid and intense, but I found that bar the mild humour that the character of Carter Bell brings to the table, the voice acting was just a little bit off in my opinion.
+Lara and her three companions venture through the temple in order to resurrect the god Osiris and thus prevent Set’s return.
+The plot itself is fairly solid and intense, but I found that bar the mild humor that the character of Carter Bell brings to the table, the voice acting was just a little bit off in my opinion.
 But overall, it doesn’t do too much to make the story impossible to either follow or enjoy.

 Originality – 6/10

 Though the overall idea may be relatively new to its respective franchise, it’s nothing new to the gaming medium overall.
-Isometric RPGs had already proven to be a popular style of play among gamers, and whilst there is certain elements that make this title stand out among the rest to a certain extent, it’s more evolutionary than revolutionary.
+Isometric RPGs had already proven to be a popular style of play among gamers, and whilst there are certain elements that make this title stand out among the rest to a certain extent, it’s more evolutionary than revolutionary.
 Regardless, it was a breath of fresh air to me, having tried to contend with so many bad Tomb Raider games in the past, and I would like to see it expanded upon in the future.

 Overall, Lara Croft and the Temple of Osiris is to date the best Tomb Raider game I have ever played; bar my completion of the Tomb Raider re-vamp, as well as the release of Rise of the Tomb Raider later on this year.
-It’s certainly a cut above all the classic games that helped to bring the franchise into prominence, and I would recommend it to fans of either this genre, or fans of the series, as well as newcomers.
+It’s certainly a cut above all the classic games that helped to bring the franchise into prominence, and I would recommend it to fans of either this genre or fans of the series, as well as newcomers.